iograft/demo-maya-playblast/README.md

 - Process the graph!
 Generated playblast videos will be output to the "anim/playblasts" directory of this repository.

-_Note: In order to run the demo with `iograft_execute` from the commandline without launching Maya, you will first need to open the graph in Maya with the UI, and manually set the graph's environment to your Maya environment._
+_Note: In order to run the demo with `iograft_execute` or `iograft_ui` from the commandline without launching Maya, you will first need to open the graph in Maya with the UI, and manually set the graph's environment to your Maya environment._